 These recommendations were developed by leading experts in suicide prevention and in collaboration with several international suicide prevention and public health organizations, schools of journalism, media organizations and key journalists as well as Internet safety experts.
 The recommendations are based on more than 50 international studies on suicide contagion.

-TSPN also suggests the reporting recommendations provided by the American Association of Suicidology, the Dart Center for Journalism and Trauma, and the "For the Press" section of the 988 Suicide and Crisis Lifeline's media resource page.
+TSPN also suggests the reporting recommendations provided by the American Association of Suicidology, the Dart Center for Journalism and Trauma, and the "For the Press" section of the 988 Suicide and Crisis Lifeline's website.

 Mass shootings frequently involve the shooter taking their own lives or being killed by the police in what is commonly referred to as "suicide by cop".
-Recommendations for reporting on mass shootings are available at reportingonmassshootings.org.
+See Recommendations for Reporting on Mass Shootings as published by Suicide Awareness Voices for Education, for guidance on safely covering a mass shooting incident.

 Samaritans, which provides suicide prevention and crisis response services in the United Kingdom and Ireland, offers a one-pager with specific recommendations for reporting on murder-suicides.